openssl/otc/futures.md

   To allow different implementations of one algorithm to be chosen based on a desirability.

+- More fine grained fetchable selection, e.g. ability to provide implementations for EC for just some curves but not all

 - LTS+
   When do we do this?